kukuu/games/JavaScript-Object.md

-## Manageing JavaScript Performance - Throttle vs Debounce
+## Managing JavaScript Performance - Throttle vs Debounce

  There might be some functionality in a web page which requires time-consuming computations.
- If such a method is invoked frequently, it might greatly affect the performance of the browser, as JavaScript is a single threaded language
+ If such a method is invoked frequently, it might greatly affect the performance of the browser, as JavaScript is a single threaded language.

 Architecture - http://demo.nimius.net/debounce_throttle/